 5.)
 Find Paraportiani Church

-Within the main town of Mykonos itself, Paraportiani Church is a gorgeous example of historic churches on the island.
+Within the main town of Mykonos itself, Paraportiani Church is a gorgeous example of a historic church on the island.

 Well over 500 years since construction commenced, it’s one beautiful church that you can easily visit when on the island.
 Plus, it’s only a short walk from Kastro’s restaurant, too.